Growing Eggplants Successfully

 Eggplant seeds germinate in 7 to 14 days, depending on the heat, moisture provided, and moisture content and age of the seed.
-Seedlings with two sets of leaves can be transplanted into 4-inch or 2 x 2 x 6-inch pots two to three weeks after germination.
+Seedlings with two sets of leaves can be transplanted into 4-inch or 2-by-2-by-6-inch pots two to three weeks after germination.
 The bottom heat should be continued until daytime temperatures are in the 70s.
 Most potting mixes include fertilizer, but if yours doesn’t, you can’t just forget about it.
-I feed my seedlings with pelleted fertilizer or twice weekly applications of half-strength fish emulsion.
+I feed my seedlings with pelleted fertilizer or twice-weekly applications of half-strength fish emulsion.
 And as the plants grow, I move the light source to just 2 inches above the plants.
 An additional six weeks of growth will produce plants that rival those at the garden center.

 Don’t buy plants too early

 It might be easier just to purchase eggplant starts at the garden center; however, the selection won’t be as great as that offered in seed catalogs.
 If the idea of purchasing plants sounds good to you, here’s a tip: I usually see eggplant starts for sale much too early in the season and would advise any gardener to wait until the soil has warmed, the days are consistently sunny, and all threat of frosty or cold nights has passed before buying.
 Patience will be rewarded.
-Eggplants do not like to be cold and will suffer from failure-to-thrive syndrome when conditions are not to their liking.
+Eggplants do not like to be cold and will suffer.

 Always look for short and stocky plants that are not root bound; check the drainage hole to make sure roots are not protruding.
 The plants should not have flowers or fruits already formed.
 If you feel the need to buy before the plants are sold out, make sure you transplant them into gallon containers to give the root system room to develop.
 Place them outdoors during the day and indoors at night until the weather warms sufficiently.